 ABOUT ME

-I’m Julia!
-I was born and raised in the small town of Texarkana, Texas.
-(Yep, it exists!)
-My love for the stage started early—at two years old, I was caught spinning in the wings of my sister’s dance recital, completely enchanted by the lights, the music, and the movement.
-Since that moment, I've been dazzled by the world of theater.
+I'm a singer, actress, dancer, and choreographer based in the Washington, DC area, originally from the tiny town of Texarkana, Texas.
+I fell in love with theatre before I was old enough to perform—at two years old, I was caught twirling in the wings of my sister's dance recital, completely enchanted by the lights, music, and movement.

 Something I’m Passionate About:

-But happiness doesn’t come in fame and glory; it comes in the small, quiet moments of loving people and building genuine and honest relationships.
+But happiness doesn’t come in fame and glory; it comes in the small, quiet moments of loving people and building genuine and honest relationships — through a life of faithfulness.

-My hope for the art I create is that those I share it with leave with the desire to seek truth, beauty, and goodness—the true purpose of art—and to cultivate genuine relationships.
-This is why I perform.
+My hope for the art I create is that those I share it with leave with the desire to seek truth, beauty, and goodness — the true purpose of art — and to cultivate genuine relationships.

 I hope others see in me a desire to bring joy to those around me rather than to impress, for it is through the cultivation of art that I have found true joy in serving others.